dahliaOS/documentation/run dahliaOS/qemu.md

 sudo pacman -S qemu qemu-arch-extra qemu-block-gluster qemu-block-iscsi qemu-block-rbd samba
 ```

-- Then download the dahliaos iso from: https://github.com/dahlia-os/releases/releases
+- Then download the dahliaOS iso from: https://github.com/dahlia-os/releases/releases

 - Then type the following command in the terminal (make sure that you use the right name of the ISO file.
 DahliaOS.iso is just for this example)
 ```